| MANDOC(1) | General Commands Manual | MANDOC(1) |

 name, the characters following it are used as the arguments to the request

-macro does not
+or macro.Bd macro does not

-argument.
+support the -file argument.
 By requesting the

 inclusion of a sensitive file, a malicious document might otherwise trick